January 19, 2024

 🔗 Explore the Study in Depth: https://www.nature.com/articles/s41565-023-01513-0

-Clinical tests have been conducted with the technology developed by NIQS Tech on benchtop experimental setups, achieving an accuracy rate of nearly 80%.
-They continue to work on elevating this accuracy and transforming the technology into a wearable product through new developments.
+NIQS Tech's technology has been clinically tested on desktop experiment setups, achieving an accuracy of around 80%.
+They continue their efforts to enhance this accuracy and transform the technology into a wearable product with new developments.

 Globe of Science and Innovation, CERN, Switzerland